BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

 ---

 [^1]: **What about the Wallets?** The term "wallet" has generally been horribly overloaded in the digital-asset space.
 Worse, the language discourages thinking about functional partition of different elements — such as partitioning key signing from transaction creation.
 This scenario thus avoids the term wallet, replacing its traditional usage with "transaction coordinator" and "signing device".
 The transaction coordinator is the software that creates transactions, manages signing, and sends the transaction.
 It's typically internet connected.
 The software used in this scenario is typically called the "Sparrow wallet", or a "software wallet", but it doesn't hold any keys in this example: it's a pure coordinator.
 Signing devices sign transactions that they're given, usually because they hold keys.
 The majority of signing devices, such as Ledger, Trezor, Keystone, and Passport have typically been called "hardware wallets".

+[^sca]: **Supply-Chain Attacks.** When possible, buy your products directly from the manufacturers, preferably at a store you can walk into.
+Thus, for example, it's optimal to buy an iPhone directly from the Apple Store.
+This directly reduces the odds that someone has modified the device before you received it.
+To reduce privacy dangers, you can also choose to pay for items with cash, a pre-loaded debit card, or some other means that keeps your personal information separate from the purchase.

 [^2]: **Separating Keys.** This multisig scenario suggests the use of three keys, any two of which can be combined to use funds.
 A basic rule of thumb is to _never_ place seeds on the same device or network, because doing so turns it into a SPOC where a compromise of that network or device could then compromise your multisig, and thus your assets.
 Thus, though this scenario suggests the use of Gordian Seed Tool to create two different seeds, one active and one as a backup, they should _not_ be done on the same device.
 For the permanent key, we suggest use of your personal iPhone or else a brand-new iPod Touch, to make it optimally accessible and also optimally protected.
 For your recovery key, we suggest you use an older iPod Touch or even borrow a trusted partner's iPhone; you'll be deleting that key after you create it.
 In a pinch, you _could_ use the same iPhone or iPod Touch for both creating a recovery key and holding an active key, provided you were careful about deleting the recovery key, per the scenario instructions.
 However, if you're holding any notable funds, it's better to invest some money at the start to do this right: using the same device for two seeds, even chronologically separated, creates a SPOC.